 To achieve accurate noise modeling, some advanced noise modeling methods~\cite{CVPR22/DUS,CVPR23/LLD,ICCV23/LRD} attempt to integrate physics-based methods into learning-based methods.
-However, as shown in Table~\ref{tab:methods}, they are bound by the dependency on high-quality paired real data, limiting their practicality.
+However, they heavily depends on the high-quality paired real data, which limits their practicality.
 To release the noise modeling from the constraints of data dependency and further enhance the accuracy of noise modeling, we propose a novel strategy: learning the noise model from dark frames instead of paired real data.
-Motivated by this new strategy, we introduce a novel noise modeling framework, physics-guided noise neural proxy~(PNNP), as shown in Fig.~\ref{fig:framework}.
+Motivated by this new strategy, we introduce a novel noise modeling framework, physics-informed noise neural proxy~(PNNP), as shown in Fig.~\ref{fig:framework}.

 The first step of PNNP is physics-guided noise decoupling.
 Dark frames are the images captured under a lightless environment, which contains complete signal-independent noise.
 We decouple dark frames into three independent levels, which can be present as